COPLA Advisory Board

-Jonathan Wilson, Director Leadership & Organizational Development, The Leukemia & Lymphoma Society.
+Jonathan Wilson, Vice President, Organization Development & Talent Management, The Leukemia & Lymphoma Society.
 B.A.
 Class of '98- Florida Tech

-Jonathan is the Director Leadership & Organizational Development for The Leukemia & Lymphoma Society (LLS), the world's largest voluntary health agency dedicated to blood cancer.
-In his role, Jonathan is responsible for developing, leading, and evaluating forward-thinking HR strategies and plans to ensure successful change initiatives.
-Jonathan is also accountable for enhancing and leading LLS’s talent review process.
-Prior to taking on his current role, Jonathan was the Executive Director (ED) for the LLS Maryland Chapter for 5 years.
+Jonathan is the Vice President, Organization Development & Talent Management for The Leukemia & Lymphoma Society (LLS), the world's largest voluntary health agency dedicated to blood cancer.
+In his role, Jonathan is responsible for leading a team of Strategic Talent Partners that partner with the LLS Field & Operations teams, senior leaders, and HR centers of excellence regarding workforce planning, capability and competency management, organization design and development, talent acquisition and internal mobility, succession planning, and leadership development.
+Jonathan is also responsible for the LLS enterprise-wide succession planning and change management functions Prior to taking on his multiple roles in HR, Jonathan was the Executive Director (ED) for the LLS Maryland Chapter for 5 years.
 In his role as ED, Jonathan was instrumental in providing overall leadership and management for fundraising strategies designed to create cost-effective and on-going sources of revenue, community presence, and mission awareness.
 Before joining LLS, Jonathan was a Senior Associate at Booz Allen & Hamilton, a leading global strategy consulting firm, where he led multiple teams providing organizational transformation, annual strategic planning, workforce planning, change management, and human capital/talent management consultation and solutions for clients.
 Prior to joining Booz Allen, Jonathan served in the U.S. Army as a Human Resources Officer after receiving his commission through the Army R.O.T.C. program at Florida Tech.
 Jonathan received his bachelor’s degree in psychology from the Florida Institute of Technology ('98) and his master’s degree in organizational change from Hawaii Pacific University ('07).

 The Leukemia & Lymphoma Society